Alexandre Kojève: Stalin and the Soviet Union

+According to Weslati, several versions of Sofia, including a typesetted copy, had been completed in the first week of March 1941, and one of them was given to Soviet vice consul in person by Kojève.
+Soviet consul "... promised to send the letter with the next diplomatic bag to Moscow."
+However, "[l]ess than three months later, the embassy and its contents would be put to the torch by Nazi troops."
+It's not known whether Kojève's work had reached the USSR or was burned with the embassy.

 In 1999, Le Monde published an article reporting that a French intelligence document showed that Kojève had spied for the Soviets for over thirty years.

-In any case, Kojève's contribution to international French economic policy was more than substantial.
 Although Kojève often claimed to be a Stalinist, he largely regarded the Soviet Union with contempt, calling its social policies disastrous and its claims to be a truly classless state ludicrous.
 Kojève's cynicism towards traditional Marxism as an outmoded philosophy in industrially well-developed capitalist nations prompted him to go as far as idiosyncratically referring to capitalist Henry Ford as "the one great authentic Marxist of the twentieth century".
 He specifically and repeatedly called the Soviet Union the only country in which 19th-century capitalism still existed.
 His Stalinism was quite ironic, but he was serious about Stalinism to the extent that he regarded the utopia of the Soviet Union under Stalin and the willingness to purge unsupportive elements in the population as evidence of a desire to bring about the end of history and as a repetition of the Reign of Terror of the French Revolution.

+Kojève and Zionism

+According to Isaiah Berlin, Kojève was not fond of the idea of a state of Israel.
+Berlin's several different accounts, like the ones published in the Jewish Chronicle in 1973, in The Jerusalem Report in October 1990, and in his interview with Ramin Jahanbegloo in 1991 (also published as a book), are about his meeting with Kojève.

+According to the 1973 account, "ten years ago or more" he was "dining in Paris with a distinguished historian of philosophy who was also a high official of the French Government", namely, Kojève.
+1990 account also records that they were talking in Russian.
+While talking, the issue of Israel and Zionism was also discussed.
+Kojève, who "was plainly taken aback" at Berlin's defence of Zionism, asked Berlin: